gamesbook/protograf/docs/source/core_shapes.rst

         )

-      All of these examples use a common settings in ``ccom`` to draw the vertex shape |dash| a circle; but the *label* property set as a visual indicator
+      All of these examples use a common settings in ``ccom`` to draw the vertex shape |dash| a circle; but the *label* property is set as a visual indicator.

       Note that in some cases, setting the *fractional_distance* (the third value in the set) causes the radii shape to be moved